 Embrace slow travel

-Slow travel is all about spending quality time in a place, rather than rushing through.
-It’s often tempting to plan busy travel days, with an itinerary planned from morning to night.
+Slow travel is about spending quality time in a place rather than rushing through.
+It’s often tempting to plan busy travel days with an itinerary planned from morning to night.
 Slow travel rejects this approach and encourages us to rest in a place.

-Slow travel is intentional and immersive — and because it means spending longer periods in a destination, it enables tourists to invest more of their dollars in that region, which benefits the local community and economy.
+Slow travel is intentional and immersive — and because it means spending long periods in a destination, it enables tourists to invest more of their dollars in that region, which benefits the local community and economy.
 And traveling slowly has environmental benefits – it results in less overland and air travel, which means less CO2 emissions.

 See Related: How to Save Money for Travel

-Pack zero waste, reusable products
+Pack zero-waste, reusable products

 Zero waste and reusable products help to reduce the amount of waste that goes into landfills.
 For example, zero-waste toothpaste comes with no packaging or packaging that is recyclable.

 Zero-waste toiletries are also great to pack for travel.
 Bring a package-free shampoo bar, toothpaste tablets, and a bamboo toothbrush.
 And consider buying a water filtration system like Lifestraw.
-It enables you to take water from any source, and filter it so it’s safe to drink.
+It enables you to take water from any source and filter it so it’s safe to drink.
 This is a great way to cut down on bottled water while traveling!

-Shop and support local
+Shop and support the local economy

 When visiting a destination, supporting the community and local economy is important.
 One of the best ways to do that is with your dollar.
 Rather than giving your tourism dollars to large corporate companies, focus on giving them to small, local businesses.
 Instead of a chain hotel, stay in a smaller, family-owned one.

 Rather than grabbing a coffee from Starbucks, head to a small cafe.
-Doing this, you help ensure that the local residents in the place you are visiting are directly benefiting from tourism.
-This helps keep tourism sustainable for a community long term.
+Doing this, you help ensure that the residents in the place you visit directly benefit from tourism.
+This helps keep tourism sustainable for a local community long term.

-A few ways to support local communities include buying directly from markets and artisan shops, staying in small hotels, eating in non-chain restaurants, selecting locally owned and operated tour companies and hiring local guides.
+A few ways to support local communities include buying directly from markets and artisan shops, staying in small hotels, eating in non-chain restaurants, selecting locally owned and operated tour companies, and hiring local guides.

 One thing to watch out for is souvenirs.
 Many souvenirs, particularly in popular destinations, are imported from elsewhere.
 To support the local economy more directly, do your souvenir shopping in artisan shops.
-If ever you aren’t sure about how local a business truly is, do a bit of quick research online.
+If you aren’t unsure about how local a business is, do some quick research online.
 Look at the reviews, and check out that business’s website.

 See Related: Outdoorsy Review